Hall Orchard Lane, Frisby on the Wreake, Melton Mowbray, Leicestershire LE14 2NH

 Each week the book will normally (not always!) include the following:

 Children should be reading regularly to an adult and recording this in their reading diary.
-They should ensure that their reading diary is signed by you or another adult at least once a week; so that we know they are remembering to bring books home and practice.
+They should ensure that their reading diary is signed by you or another adult at least once a week; so that we know they are remembering to bring books home and practise.
 We will check diaries are signed every Friday.

 Clothing and Belongings